Picovoice/speech-to-text-benchmark/README.md

 ## License

 The benchmarking framework is freely available and can be used under the Apache 2.0 license.
-Regarding Mozilla DeepSpeech and PocketSphinx usage, please refer to their respective documentation.

 The provided Cheetah resources (binary, model, and license file) are the property of Picovoice.
 They are only to be used for evaluation purposes and their use in any commercial product is strictly prohibited.

-For commercial enquiries regarding Cheetah, please contact us via this [form](https://picovoice.ai/contact.html).
+For commercial enquiries contact us via this [form](https://picovoice.ai/contact.html).